emtato/csc207-project/README.md

 6. [Contributions](#contributions)

 ## Features of The Software
-** TODO:
-- All major features of the software are described so that a programmer or user can determine whether the software is right for them
-- Descriptions are clear and only detailed when needed
-- Examples or tutorials (videos, screenshots, or code snippets) are used to clarify the software’s features

 ### User Story 1
 Doug Ford is a foodie who just heard about this app and wants to create an account.
 - Sign up